calpoly-csai/csai-docs/README.md

 | @      | /src directory    | import Project from "@/components/Project"               |
 | public | /public directory | import tensorflowIcon from "public/icons/tensorflow.png" |

+#### Style Guide

+When writing a new doc, It's good practice to mirror the structure of pages in the same category.
+Take a look at adjacent pages before adding your content.
+Both the Teams and Projects category have a defined header style which should be maintained for future entries.

+New components should follow the defined UI theme of the site.
+Our theme is easily accessible through the `<StyleGuide/>` component.
+Adding this to any document will display the colors, fonts and type sizes that can be programmatically referenced using the [`sx` prop](https://theme-ui.com/sx-prop/).
+Just make sure that you remove the style guide before committing :).

 ### FAQ

 **_After adding/deleting a file, the build broke:_**